 Strollers, are allowed throughout the Garden grounds with the exception of the Conservatory, Discovery Center, Ross Hall, and Art Gallery.
 Stroller parking is available at these locations.
 Garden trams can accommodate strollers, but only if they are fully collapsed and fit in designated storage spaces.
 Large backpacks and bags are not allowed in the Art Gallery.
 The Garden reserves the right to inspect all bags.

 Easels, tripods, monopods, drones and selfie sticks are not permitted on Garden grounds.

 The Garden, its buildings, and its tour vehicles are accessible to people with disabilities, with the exception of a few areas where the terrain is naturally uneven.
-Wheelchairs are available free of charge at both Garden entrances, on a first-come, first-served basis (reservations are not accepted).
+Wheelchairs are available free of charge at all entry points, on a first-come, first-served basis (reservations are not accepted).
 An ID must be left with Visitor Services.
-Learn more about Accessibility and read our Service Animal Policy here.
+Learn more about accessibility and read our Service Animal Policy here.

-An Accessibility Map and Information guide is available at the Garden or can be downloaded here.
+The Accessibility Map is available at the Garden or can be downloaded here.